Women take the lead this year in ballet

-Like a mighty phoenix rising into the sky, RNZB’s next ballet will erupt in glory on stage this August.
+Like a mighty phoenix rising into the sky, RNZB’s next ballet will erupt in glory on stage in the latter half of 2021.

 Royal New Zealand Ballet (RNZB) is bringing not one, but two glorious ballets to stages across New Zealand.
 The Firebird with Paquita is a pairing of classic Russian ballet Paquita with a reimagining of The Firebird that brings the issues du jour of 2021 into the world of ballet.

 Loughlan Prior, RNZB’s choreographer in residence, has reimagined The Firebird for a new time and a new generation.
 It’s hot, it’s topical, and it’s absolutely beautiful.

 The ballet was first staged in Paris in 1910 and now, more than a century later, Loughlan’s adaptation places the magical world of The Firebird in a state of environmental crisis, where the natural world is threatened and humanity is staring into the abyss of extinction.
 The Firebird’s boon is an opportunity for redemption, if humanity is brave enough to follow her.

 The second ballet in this grand double feature is Paquita.
 This ballet was staged for the first time in Russia in 1847 and soon became part of the ballet world’s go-to repertoire for demonstrating dancers’ fine skills and classical technique.

 Staged by RNZB artistic director Patricia Barker, this performance will be an extravaganza of fleet footwork, soaring leaps, tight twirling turns, and stunning, sparkling tutus inspired by Russian jewellery house Fabergé.